 In relation to the procedure, the appropriate English learning materials should put the activities in the same sequence for all units.
 The activities also sequenced gradually, from the easiest task to the most difficult ones.
+The appropriate procedures for listening are such as listen and practice, and listen and answer, listen and choose the right or wrong statements.
 In speaking procedures, the appropriate speaking activities are having dialogues, matching the expressions, and practicing dialogues.
+The appropriate procedures for reading are such as read and answer questions, read and choose the right or wrong statements.
+The appropriate procedures for writing are such as completing the paragraph, rearranging the sentences, summarizing the text, and writing texts based on a certain themes.

 In relation to the setting, the appropriate settings are individual works and pair works.
-In relation to the learner and teacher roles, the appropriate learner role was being active participant, and the appropriate teacher role was being facilitator of the communicative process and observer.
+In relation to the learner and lecturer roles, the appropriate learner role was being active participant, and the appropriate lecturer role was being facilitator of the communicative process and observer.